-23 Mar Why, oh why must we have these emotions?
-The Evolution of Emotion
+23 Mar Why, oh why, do we have these emotions?
+The evolution of emotion

 Imagine yourself in your room after getting home from a day at university.
 Only this wasn’t an ordinary day, you received that exam result back that you had been dreading receiving.